-School counselors' duties are focused on the overall delivery of the school counseling program - direct and indirect student services, program management, and school support.
-Administrators are encouraged to eliminate or reassign inappropriate tasks, allowing school counselors to focus on the prevention and intervention needs of their program.
+School counselors' duties are focused on the overall delivery of the school counseling program-direct and indirect student services, program management, and school support.
+Administrators are encouraged to eliminate or reassign inappropriate tasks, allowing school counselors to focus on the prevention and intervention needs of their program of students within a school.